Shubham333vm/LiveStreaming-Recording/README.md

 So how to disconnect a thread from a particular file and make a new file recursively after 10 mintues?

-It can be done by using multifilesink element in gstreamer but i m not able to make a use of it and that's why i m trying to do it by help of threads.
+It can be done by using multifilesink element in gstreamer but i m not able to make a use of it and that's why i m trying to do it with the help of threads only.